pierre-cm/galbe/docs/reference/cli.md

 A Command Line Interface is shipped with the Galbe package.
 You can use it to perform useful tasks around your application.

-After [Installing Galbe](getting-started.md#automatic-installation), the CLI will be available locally to your project.
+After [installing Galbe](../introduction/getting-started.md#automatic-installation-recommended), the CLI is available locally to your project.

-However, if you want to use it directly from your terminal, you must either:
+To use it directly from your terminal, either install it globally:

-Install it globally using the following command:

 ```bash
 $ bun i -g galbe
 ```

-Or run it with `bunx`:
+Or run it through `bunx`:

 ```bash
 $ bunx galbe